General FAQs

 How long does the NEDP take?

 The program is self-paced.
-Adults who are able to come to regular appointments, and who do not have a great deal of remedial learning to do, usually receive a diploma in about 6 months.
+Adults who can come to regular appointments and who do not have a great deal of remedial learning to do usually receive a diploma in about 6 months.

-To Enroll: Call the Adult Education Office at Hamden High School for an appointment (407-2028).
+To Enroll: Call the Adult Education Office at Hamden High School for an appointment at 203.407.2028.